matplotlib/mplcairo/README.rst

 The following additional dependencies are required:

-- VS2019 (The exact minimum version is unknown, but it is known that mplcairo fails to build on the Azure ``vs2017-win2016`` agent and requires the ``windows-2019`` agent.)
+- VS2019 (The exact minimum version is unknown, but it is known that mplcairo fails to build on the Github Actions ``windows-2016`` agent and requires the ``windows-2019`` agent.)

 - cairo headers and import and dynamic libraries (``cairo.lib`` and